Directorate of National Coordination: Involvement in illicit activities

 Once the threat to Vientiane had passed, the DNC settled into a low-level struggle with the Royal Lao Army (RLA) for control of the Vientiane vice trade, with Siho and Kouprasith constantly skirmishing over the corrupt prerequisites of power.
 Both Generals wanted payoffs for allowing gambling, opium dealing, smuggling, and the importation of essential medicines.

-Although originally intended to be used in intelligence-gathering and Commando operations and rated as the most capable military unit in Laos, the GMS was primarily kept in Vientiane to support Siho's illicit activities.
-In reality, the GMS served principally as Siho's personal bodyguard, gaining a reputation among the civilian populace for both corruption in police duties and military ability as para-commandos.
-One source refers to them as "gangsters" involved in prostitution, gambling, extortion, sabotage, kidnapping, torture, and political repression.
+Although originally intended to be used in intelligence-gathering and commando operations and rated as the most capable military unit in Laos, the GMS was primarily kept in Vientiane to support Siho's illicit activities.
+In reality, the GMS served principally as Siho's private army, gaining a reputation among the civilian populace for both corruption in police duties and military ability as para-commandos.
+One source refers to them as "gangsters" involved in prostitution, gambling, extortion, sabotage, kidnapping, torture, assassination and political repression.
+Siho staffed the DNC with his own non-professional personnel, transferred from the Laotian Army.
+Many of the senior professional Police officials were transferred or found places in the Army and other government slots.
+A number of illiterate and otherwise unqualified personnel were allowed to join the LNP over the next four years operation under the DNC; these included 600 supporters (the majority illiterate) of Maj.
+Gen. Phoumi that were added to the force in Savannakhet.

 On 5 November 1961, Brig.
 Gen. Siho's DNC personnel arrested a FAN intelligence officer who was on business in Vientiane; the detainee was released two days later.
 Later on November 29, a DNC unit began irregular operations near Thakhek in the Military Region 3 (Savannakhet).
 However, this action came to an abrupt end in December when Siho's demands for tactical control of the operation through the communications network was refused.
 In 1963 Brig.
 Gen. Siho appointed Lieutenant colonel Thao Ty as his replacement at the head of the GMS 1 para-commando regiment.